ProQR Announces Second Quarter 2021 Operating and Financial Results

 - QR-421a pivotal Sirius and Celeste Phase 2/3 trials in Usher syndrome and retinitis pigmentosa expected to start by year end 2021

 - Initial clinical data from Phase 1/2 Aurora trial of QR-1123 for autosomal dominant retinitis pigmentosa expected in Q4 2021

 LEIDEN, Netherlands & CAMBRIDGE, Mass., Aug.
-06, 2020 (GLOBE NEWSWIRE) -- ProQR Therapeutics N.V.
-(Nasdaq: PRQR) (the “Company”), a company dedicated to changing lives through the creation of transformative RNA therapies for inherited retinal diseases (IRDs), today reported its financial and operating results for the second quarter ended June 30, 2020 and provided a business update.
+05, 2021 (GLOBE NEWSWIRE) -- ProQR Therapeutics N.V.
+(Nasdaq: PRQR) (the “Company”), a company dedicated to changing lives through the creation of transformative RNA therapies for genetic eye diseases, today reported its financial and operating results for the second quarter ended June 30, 2021, and provided a business update.

 Business Operations and Program Updates

 Sepofarsen for Leber congenital amaurosis 10 (LCA10):

 - The Company expects to report top-line results from the pivotal Phase 2/3 Illuminate trial in H1 2022.
 The Illuminate trial completed enrollment in January following randomization of 36 patients aged 8 years or older to receive either sepofarsen at the target registration dose, a low dose, or sham treatment.
 The primary endpoint for Illuminate is mean change from baseline in best-corrected visual acuity (BCVA) at Month 12.

 - Enrollment is ongoing in the Phase 2/3 Brighten trial of sepofarsen in LCA10.
 The primary objective of this study is to evaluate safety and tolerability of sepofarsen in patients under 8 years of age.